National Accounts - Annual and quarterly

 0.9 EEA and EU obligations

 Council Regulation (EC) No 2223/96 of 25 June 1996 stipulates that the national accounts in EU and EEA are compiled in accordance with the definitions in the EU's "European System of National Accounts ESA95", which is a European version of the UN's "A System of National Accounts 1993".
-ESA95 was adopted in Iceland in 2000.
+ESA 2010 was adopted in Iceland in 2014 replacing ESA95.
+Esa 2010 is a European version of the UN's "A System of National Accounts 2008".

 Commission Regulation (EC) No 1889/2002 of 23 October 2002 on the implementation of Council Regulation (EC) No 48/98 completing and amending Regulation (EC) No 2223/96 with respect to the allocation of financial intermediation services indirectly measured (FISIM) within the European System of national and regional Accounts (ESA) was implemented in Icelandic national accounts in March 2006 and figures back to 1980 revised accordingly.